MicrosoftDocs/customer-insights/topics/developers/quick-starts/what-is.md

 	![Add new project](../images/quick-starts/add-project.png)

 ## Create data
+Using this tool, you can create a new signal for the sample project by defining a schema of the signal.

+### Define signal
 1. Select *sampleproject* from the center pane.
 1. Select **+Define a Signal**, and then type `SampleSignal` and any other text for **Description**.
 Select **Add** to commit the update.
 You will define the various properties in the next steps.
 1. Select *SampleSignal*, and then select **+Add** for each of the following properties: